 Day Nine – Epic Odyssey

-After lunch, we took a walking tour of Prague.
+The Mandarin Oriental Hotel staff are ready with early check-ins for everyone.
+In fact, their service and attention to detail throughout our stay is quite impressive.
+The hotel, which was once a monastery dating back to the 14th century, is a perfect blend of traditional and modern design.
+After lunch, we take a walking tour of Prague.
 One of the most beautiful cities on earth, Prague is truly magical, with its combination of Gothic, Baroque and Renaissance architecture.
-Fortunately, it has remained relatively untouched, surviving wars and political upheaval.
-The tour took us across the famous Charles Bridge, to the Stare Mesto (Old Town), the Astronomical Clock and Old Town Hall, St. Vitus Cathedral, and of course, Prague Castle, which stands guard majestically above the town.
-A sudden storm brought out the rain gear, but didn’t deter the group from their explorations.
+Fortunately, it has remained relatively untouched, surviving various wars and political upheavals.
+The tour takes us across the famous Charles Bridge, to the Stare Mesto (Old Town), the Astronomical Clock and Old Town Hall, St. Vitus Cathedral, and of course, Prague Castle, which stands guard majestically above the town.
+A sudden storm causes us to break out the rain gear but doesn’t deter the group from further explorations.

 This evening’s celebration holds special significance.
 We thank our hosts from Blanik Aircraft, as well as the Epic Board members, for their support, but we must also say our farewells to Curtis and Barb, who depart for home tomorrow.
 At the same time, we enthusiastically welcome Ryan, owner of N900RB, and his colleague, Eric, who will join us for the rest of the tour.
 Finally, we toast to Alan & Wendy’s 32nd anniversary!
 It was a night of shared stories and much laughter, as we embark on the second half of our Odyssey adventure.